Updated: Aug 14

 A chime sounds followed by a soft feminine voice that announces my only patient has arrived.
 I shuffle off to a reception chamber and greet “Ms. Smith.”
 Names are never real, though the people behind them are.
 For that I am grateful.
 If she chooses anonymity, I support her right to choose.

 A few minutes of witty repartee steels my nerves and distances her from understandable fear.
-We’d already discussed risks of the procedure, though few of them will be mitigated, even in our technologically gifted self-awareness.
+We had already discussed risks of the procedure, though few of them will be mitigated, even in our technologically gifted self-awareness.
 She is a mother seeking to negate the condition of pregnancy that is socially and culturally disgracing her.
 She is here to negate her freedom.

 You are ready?
 I ask.
 She nods nervously, looking up at me in trust and we begin to labor together.
 My hands do not betray me, though my care and concern for this unique symbiosis of mother and child might.
 If I act with a conscience clear and uncluttered, why do I worry about being caught someday?
 Perhaps it would be a relief from the strain of acting “illegally and unconscionably.”
-What’s that classic line from Macbeth’s soliloquy: “if it were done, when ‘tis done, 'twere well it were done quickly.”
+What’s that line classic from Macbeth’s soliloquy: “if it were done, when ‘tis done, t’were well it were done quickly.”

 Time passes.
 The woman is exhausted, though she is at peace now that the “procedure” is over.
 The abortion was a failure.
 Her legal rights have been abrogated.
 And both of us smile as co-conspirators--secret collaborators, Superman and Lois Lane, sharing a secret never to disclose it, knowing well the dire consequences that would defame us.
-I have nothing but respect for her, this rare woman who decided against social pressure to resist terminating her pregnancy.
+I have nothing but respect for her, this rare woman who decided against social pressure to terminate her pregnancy.
 How do these people find their way to my door?
-The woman leaves, weak but fortified in spirit, knowing she has avoided “collateral damage” and given birth to a squirmy, spirited little boy.
+The woman leaves, weak but fortified in spirit, knowing she has avoided “collateral damage” by giving birth to a squirmy, spirited little boy.
 She nods gratefully, leaves quietly, and fades into blissful anonymity.
 Likely I will never see her again.
-Nor will I see her son.
+Nor will her son.
 No matter.
 Soon he too will disappear, absorbed like a drop of water by a willing, if illegal, adopted home and family.